dotswg/dots-requirements/draft-ietf-dots-requirements.md

 OP-008
-: Conflict Detection and Notification: Multiple DOTS clients controlled by a signal administrative entity may send conflicting mitigation requests for pool of protected resources, as a result of misconfiguration, operator error, or compromised DOTS clients.
+: Conflict Detection and Notification: Multiple DOTS clients controlled by a single administrative entity may send conflicting mitigation requests for pool of protected resources, as a result of misconfiguration, operator error, or compromised DOTS clients.
 DOTS servers attempting to honor conflicting requests may flap network route or DNS information, degrading the networks